Skidamek/AutoModpack/README.md

 # **Welcome to AutoModpack,**

 What is this?
-This basically makes it easier to update your modpack.
+This basically makes easier to update your modpack.
 Your friends / players don't need to manually update all mods / modpack thanks to this mod all this boring work is done automatically.

 # Key features
 - Your players no longer have to update mods manually.